 During my PhD, I’ve been fortunate to intern in advocacy and industry at Common Sense Media’s Privacy Program and Vimeo’s Governance, Risk, Compliance, and Privacy teams, as well as conduct summer research with Yixin Zhou at the Max Planck Institute of Security and Privacy.
 Previously, I wrote docs for Rapid7 and Akamai Technologies, and earned my M.S. in Cybersecurity as an ALIGN Scholar and B.A. in Political Science & International Affairs at Northeastern University.

 My research spans UX, privacy, consumer protections, and law.
-At present, I’m focusing on dark patterns and manipulative interfaces – I also kvetch about surveillance technologies and privacy erosion.
+At present, I’m focusing on dark patterns and manipulative interfaces across multiple contexts – I also study surveillance technologies and privacy erosion.

 |Jan 01, 2024

 |Calling all dark patterns (and adjacent) scholars: join our CHI’24 workshop, Mobilizing Research and Regulatory Action on Dark Patterns and Deceptive Design Practices!
 The CFP for short position papers and general attendance statements is open, with submissions due February 14, 2024 AoE.
 The workshop will be delivered in hybrid format, with in-person attendees in Honolulu for the main CHI conference.